Kia Sorento: Second generation (XM; 2009)

 A redesigned Sorento (codename XM) was launched in South Korea in April 2009.
 The second generation was Kia's first model to be manufactured in the United States, in Kia's new US$1 billion West Point, Georgia, factory (which also builds the sister vehicle to the Sorento, the Hyundai Santa Fe).
 The second generation used Kia's corporate Tiger Nose grille, and was the first Kia vehicle to offer Kia UVO.
+Furthermore, unlike its body-on-frame predecessor, the new Sorento adopted a unibody platform with fully independent suspension.
 The vice president of marketing for Kia Motors America said that Kia initially considered changing the name due to the radical change in the Sorento's body style.
+The 2010 model year ended up being skipped, since the 2011 model year released early.

 The second-generation Sorento introduced Kia's new design language, and introduced new features and technology that would later become available on other Kia models.

 The four-cylinder model returned to the lineup for North American models after being absent between 2007 and 2010.
 The engine was transverse, and the suspension all-independent.
 The change in body construction as well as the loss of a low-ratio transfer case made the Sorento 475 pounds less than the old one model for model, to gain in performance and economy.

 The second generation Sorento was originally available in four models – the Base, LX, EX and top-of-the-line SX models.
 The SX is only available with the 3.5-litre 276 hp V6.
 The Base and LX both come standard with the 2.4-litre straight-4 175 hp and EX has the GDI version of the same engine which is rated 191 hp.
 The V6 is available as an upgrade for both the LX and EX.
 The SX Limited model became available in 2012.